Feedback

 • New DfE guidance on Protecting UK Higher Education from foreign interference.

-Speaker: Calum Johnstone, SaaSam Group
+Speaker: Calum Johnstone, SaaSam Group; and Alan Taylor, University of Leeds

 11:45 - 12:30 Legal Sessions Block 2